-MetaProxy was introduced at the start of 2019 as a free tool allowing meta-data such as archival descriptions, search terms, provenance, and even transcriptions, to be associated with images and other data files in your genealogical data.
+MetaProxy was introduced at the start of 2019 as a free Windows tool allowing meta-data such as archival descriptions, search terms, provenance, and even transcriptions, to be associated with images and other data files in your genealogical data.
 This article describes the new features in V3.0 of the Windows edition; these do not apply to the Mac edition.

 Although the program has a small following, it is not yet well-known, and is not even considered a "genealogical tool" in some quarters.
 However, following some recent work to fix reported issues with Windows 'Photo Viewer' and the 'Photos' Store App under Windows 10, it was decided to give those users more control over their layout.